 These sat on a pure, uniformly green lawn.
 It was trimmed carefully, and it was marred by neither road nor pathway.
-Vivenna stepped forward onto it, Peprin at her side, and part of her wished to kick off her shoes and walk in the wet, dew-covered grass.
-But, then, that wouldn’t be appropriate at all, and she contained herself.
+Vivenna stepped onto it, Peprin at her side, and part of her wished to kick off her shoes and walk in the wet, dew-covered grass.
+But, then, that wouldn’t be appropriate at all.

-The drizzle was finally appearing to let up, and Peprin lowered the parasol he’d bought--against her wishes--to keep them both dry during the walk.
-“So, this is it,” Peprin said, shaking off the parasol.
+The drizzle was finally starting to let up, and Peprin lowered the parasol he’d bought--against her wishes--to keep them both dry.
+“So, this is it,” he said, shaking off the parasol.
 “The Court of Gods.”

 Vivenna nodded.

-“Good place to graze sheep,” he noted.
+“Good place to graze sheep.”

 “I doubt that,” she said quietly.